 This is useful when your system stores raw public keys (for example, from hardware wallets or key ceremonies) and you need to derive and register the on-chain address without doing the computation yourself.

-This approach is ideal for payment processors and exchanges that need a unique deposit address per customer without exposing the private key.
+This approach is ideal for exchanges and payment platforms that need a unique deposit address per customer without exposing the private key.

 eip155:1/slip44:60 - ETH on Ethereum